dicky-alfansyah/neo4j_graph_rag/README.md

 - **Frontend**: [http://localhost:8080](http://localhost:8080)
 - **Backend**: [http://localhost:8000](http://localhost:8000)

-## Run Frontend and Backend with PM2
+## Run Frontend and Backend in Production Mode with pm2

 To run both the frontend and backend using pm2, follow these steps: